QUICK LINKS

 Can I use margarine (or other spreads) in a French Butter Dish?

-The French Butter Dish works best when real butter is used.
-Margarine does not have a spreadability problem andis "oilier" then butter so will not stay in the lid very easily.
-Do not store other processed spreads for any length of time .
+French Butter Dish works best when real butter is used.
+Margarine does not have a spreadability problem and is then butter s will not stay in the lid very easily.
+Do not store other processed spreads for any length of time.
 Processed spreads like cream cheese need refrigeration to stay fresh for extended periods of time.
 You can use a French Butter Dish for special spreads if you do not plan to store it for long.
-For example use a French Butter Dish as a serving piece at an evening dinner party for a special dip or spread that you create.
+For example use a French Butter Dish a serving piece at an evening dinner party for a special dip or spread that you create.
+It also works for Coconut oil.